 Re-reading feels productive and isn’t.
-Active recall — being forced to retrieve the answer before you see it — is the part that builds memory.
-The trouble is most AI-generated quizzes default to easy fact-recall, which you’d already pass.
+The part that actually builds memory is active recall: being forced to retrieve the answer before you see it.
+In the classic Roediger and Karpicke (2006) study, students who self-tested retained about 61% of a prose passage a week later, versus roughly 40% for the group that only re-read — testing produced substantially better long-term retention than restudying.
+The trouble is most AI-generated quizzes default to easy fact-recall, the questions you’d already pass.
 These 12 prompts push the model to target your real weak spots: misconceptions, application transfer, and the gap your last quiz exposed.
 See also flashcard prompts for spaced-repetition card decks.

 Best for